habitat-sh/habitat-aspnet-sample/readme.md

 **VM:**
 ```
-hab start core/habitat-aspnet-sample --bind database:mysql.default --peer 127.0.0.1:9638 --listen-gossip 0.0.0.0:9639 --listen-http 0.0.0.0:9632 --strategy at-once --url https://depot.stevenmurawski.com/v1/depot
+hab sup load core/habitat-aspnet-sample --bind database:mysql.default --strategy at-once --url https://depot.stevenmurawski.com/v1/depot
 ```

-Note that because we are running two supervisors on one host, we need to specify different `--listen-gossip` and `--listen-http` endpoints for the second supervisor.
+Note that when adding services to a supervisor already running as we are doing here, we use `hab sup load` to load the service into the supervisor.
+We should see the ASP.NET Core service starting in our separate supervisor window.
 We use `--bind` to bind the connection string in the ASP.NET app to the MySql service's configuration.
 We also turn on the `--strategy at-once` so we can watch the application update itself when we upload new `hart`s to our depot.

 **Docker:**
 ```